 How structured data and schema markup displays in the SERPs

-Structured data is website code (often referred to as metadata) that helps search engines understand the content and provides additional information that can be shown to users in the SERPs in the form of “rich snippets”.
-Using structured data helps pages that already rank well appear more attractive on the results pages and can encourage higher click-through rates.
+Structured data is website code (often referred to as metadata) that helps search engines understand the content and provides additional information that can be shown to users in the SERPs in the form of “rich snippets” or “rich results”.
+Using structured data doesn’t guarantee that your page will earn a rich result in the SERPs, but it makes the page eligible.
+Earning rich results can help pages that already rank well appear more attractive on the results pages and can encourage higher click-through rates.